How to apply for doctoral studies?

 Admission for doctoral studies

 Admission to doctoral programmes varies according to each School.
 Some have continuous admission whereas others admit doctoral students 1-2 times a year.
-Each doctoral programme has their dedicated programme website providing details on the entry requirements and information on how to apply (see below).
-The admission of doctoral students is made on the basis of admissions criteria announced in advance on the programme web pages (see below).
+Each doctoral programme has their dedicated admission website providing details on the entry requirements and information on how to apply (see below).
+The admission of doctoral students is made on the basis of admissions criteria announced in advance on the webpages (see below).

-Doctoral education is free in Finland so there are no fees.
-Please see more information about income requirement at the Finnish Immigration Services.
+If you need a residence permit for research in Finland, please see more information about income requirement at the Finnish Immigration Services.

 Applying to doctoral programmes - how and when?

 See further information on the application procedure, entry requirements, and application times on each doctoral programme.
 After reading the applications instructions you may contact the Doctoral education services of the Doctoral programme you are interested in for more information.